HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 Deploy the service described in `service.vvisp.json`.
 First, we make sure that `service.vvisp.json` is defined.
-If it is defined, we deploy the proxy contract corresponding to the contract and the registry contract corresponding to the service.
 When it is first deployed, `state.vvisp.json` is created to save the deployment status.
 If you upgrade to another version later, you can change `service.vvisp.json` and deploy again.
 The service will be upgraded to the state defined in modified `service.vvisp.json`.